jeelnarola/Education-Management/Instruction.md

 2. send a response containing all available event.
 3. Middleware Use And Check Admin True to Create A Course And False to res message Unauthorized.

+### DELETE route :- DELETE Student Enroll For Admin
+1. Create a DELETE route at ```/Admin/enroll/remove```.
+1. req.body sent courseid AND userid.
+1. send a response containing all available event.
+1. Middleware Use And Check Admin True to Create A Course And False to res message Unauthorized.

 <hr/>

 ## Teacher Management